 Introduction

 Catch, Drive, Release, Repeat.
 The united rhythm of our 8 bodies greet the rising sun as my teammates and I pull our rowing shell along the Charles River.
 In my freshman year of college, with an excitement to learn and try new things, I found myself as a walk-on to the MIT Crew Team, where I have grown through the past 3.5 years, improving every day and even finding myself invited to train with the US National Team this summer.
 Some of my teammates resent the stereotype of the nerdy MIT rower who performs physics calculations in their head during a race, but I embrace it.
 In truth I cannot deny considering the angle of my blade as it enters the water, the torque I apply to my shaft, the fluid dynamics of our hull sliding through the water, and the transient forces resulting from our relative accelerations.
 How could anyone not be curious about the forces and principles that underlie our worldly experiences?
 I have always been curious and eager to learn and understand science.
 As a young child I drove my parents mad with incessant questions of “why” and “how.”
-One wall of my bedroom contained a floor-to-ceiling bookcase filled with encyclopedias, my parents favorite novels, and my favorite - “The Way Things Work” - which was full of descriptions and illustrations of mechanical and electrical mechanisms.
+One wall of my bedroom contained a floor-to-ceiling bookcase filled with encyclopedias, my parents’ favorite novels, and my favorite - “The Way Things Work” - which was full of descriptions and illustrations of mechanical and electrical mechanisms.
 In a way, gaining an understanding of these small corners of the universe felt comforting, providing a sense of order in a world that can otherwise seem ruled by chaos.
 As I have grown though, my quest for understanding has developed an outward facing motivation as well as I seek to contribute to the world around me.
 My passion has led me to pursue education and experiences to build my understanding, an unending quest, for my own benefit as well as that of society at large.
 I am eager to pursue a PhD, to push the frontiers of science and gain the tools to continue in my quest for scientific understanding and social impact.

 I long to live a meaningful life by leaving the world better off than I found it.
 My long-term vision towards this end entails engaging my academic curiosity and passions to an impactful end by advancing the frontiers of medical understanding.
 I believe good health is a basic human right and so feel compelled to fight for equity and justice through the development of our fundamental scientific understanding – the fuel for innovation of more effective diagnostic and therapeutic technologies.
 I will pursue this impact through higher education and a career in biomedical engineering research.
 For this long-term effort, I’ve focused a great deal of my energies to date into building a solid educational foundation in bioengineering and mechanical engineering both through theoretical and practical coursework and through my research positions.